sosanzma/SPADE-FIWARE-Artifacts/README.rst

 InserterArtifact
 ~~~~~~~~~~~~~~~

-A powerful component for managing entity data in FIWARE Context Brokers:
+A  component for managing entity data in FIWARE Context Brokers:

 - **Entity Management**:
     - Create new entities with complex attributes